Efficacy of targeted deworming confirmed

 A long-term study confirms the success of so-called surveillance deworming protocols in slowing down the development of resistance in internal parasites in horses.

-Data has shown that treating the entire herd four to six times a year leads to parasite resistance two to three times faster than less frequent deworming driven by fecal egg count tests.
+Deworming the entire herd four to six times a year leads to parasite resistance faster than less frequent deworming driven by fecal egg count tests.

-Also called targeted deworming, surveillance deworming calls for less frequent administration of anthelmintics and the use of fecal egg counts to determine treatment intervals—a departure from the traditional, calendar-based deworming regimens that were used for decades.
+Also called targeted deworming, surveillance deworming uses fecal egg counts to determine treatment intervals.
+It is a departure from the traditional, calendar-based deworming regimens used for decades.

 The study followed pastured horses on two sites in Belgium over three consecutive summers.
-Historically, the horses at both farms had been treated as often as six times a year with ivermectin and four times a year with moxidectin, with treatment intervals determined by the calendar.
-Fecal egg counts revealed shortened egg re-appearance times in some of the treated horses, prompting the farm owners to express concern about resistance to anthelmintic treatment among parasites on the property.
+Historically, the horses at both farms were treated as often as six times a year with ivermectin and four times a year with moxidectin.
+Treatment intervals were determined by the calendar.
+Fecal egg counts revealed shortened egg re-appearance times in some of the treated horses.
+This prompted the farm owners to express concern about resistance to anthelmintic treatment among parasites on the property.

-For the study, researchers treated both groups of horses with ivermectin and moxidectin only twice a year—once in spring and once in autumn.
-The researchers also conducted fecal egg count tests every two weeks during the summer months, when parasites are most prevalent, and administered a pyrantel-based deworming product to any horse with more than 250 eggs per gram of feces.
+For the study, researchers treated both groups of horses with ivermectin and moxidectin twice a year—once in spring and once in autumn.
+The researchers also conducted fecal egg count tests every two weeks during the summer months, when parasites are most prevalent.
+They administered a pyrantel-based deworming product to any horse with more than 250 eggs per gram of feces.

 The fecal egg count data was entered into a database, along with information about the individual horses and local weather patterns.
 This information was then imported into a cyathostomin (small strongyle) life-cycle model to evaluate the effects of the new treatment program on pressure for resistance, compared to the previous high-frequency treatment schedule.

-Horse owners looking to implement a targeted deworming protocol using fecal egg counts are best guided by their own veterinarian, says Geurden.
-“It’s always good to talk to a professional when developing or optimizing the sampling and treatment routine; we encourage owners to talk with their veterinarian about their deworming program.”
+Guerden suggests that horse owners ask their veterinarians about implementing a targeted deworming protocol.
+“It’s always good to talk to a professional when developing or optimizing the sampling and treatment routine.
+We encourage owners to talk with their veterinarian about their deworming program.”

 Reference: Three-year study to evaluate an anthelmintic treatment regimen with reduced treatment frequency in horses on two study sites in Belgium,” Veterinary Parasitology, October 2021